-Students may not enter or practice within a clinical/externship area under the influence of a controlled substance or any medication which may impair judgment, alertness, or physical agility regardless of prescribed by a healthcare provider.
-The clinical/externship instructor/externship coordinator and Dean of Education and/or nursing program dean will be the final deciding authority as to their perception if the student may practice safely within the clinical/externship environment.
-The clinical/externship agency may be consulted as well.
+Students may not enter or practice within a clinical area under the influence of a controlled substance or any medication which may impair judgment, alertness, or physical agility regardless if prescribed by a healthcare provider.
+The clinical instructor and nursing program director will be the final deciding authority as to their perception if the student may practice safely within the clinical environment.
+The clinical agency may be consulted as well.

-NOTE: Any changes in physical or mental health must be reported immediately to the externship coordinator or clinical/externship instructor, Dean of Education or Nursing within 24 hours or before entering a clinical/externship area (whichever comes first).
+NOTE: Any changes in physical or mental health must be reported immediately to the clinical instructor and Dean of Nursing within 24 hours or before entering a clinical area (whichever comes first).